-->

 After years of enduring Thériault’s "medical" experiments—including the horrific, intentional amputation of her own arm—she finally found a crack in the group’s psychological armor.

+No one wanted to believe that such medieval brutality was happening in modern-day Canada.
 It wasn't until the authorities finally breached the "commune" and saw the hollowed-out eyes of the remaining followers that they realized the scale of the mental infection.

 PHASE III: THE FINAL DISPOSITION